Colin Ireland: Early adulthood

 In the attempt to make ends meet, Ireland had a series of manual jobs, then in December 1975, he was convicted of car theft, criminal damage and two burglaries, for which he was sentenced to 18 months' imprisonment.
 Ireland was released in November 1976 and moved to Swindon, Wiltshire.
 He lived with a woman and her children for a few months.
 In 1977, he was convicted of extortion, for which he was sentenced to 18 months' imprisonment.
 In 1980, he was convicted of robbery, for which he was sentenced to two years' imprisonment.
 In 1981, he was convicted of attempted deception.

 In 1982, Ireland married Virginia Zammit; the couple and their daughter lived in the Holloway area of London.
 In 1985, he was convicted and sentenced to six months for "going equipped to cheat".
-He divorced in 1987, after his wife discovered he had committed adultery.
+They divorced in 1987 after his wife discovered he had committed adultery.
 In 1989, in Devon, he married Janet Young; he was violent towards her and stole from her.
 In the early 1990s, they separated; she and her children became homeless.
 He moved to Southend-on-Sea, where he became homeless and lived in a hostel.
 He later moved to his own flat.
-Whilst living there, he travelled to the Coleherne Arms, a gay pub in Earl's Court, London, where he first met his victims.
+Whilst living there, he travelled to the Coleherne Arms, a gay pub which specialised in S&M in Earl's Court, London, where he first met his victims.

 Victims

 Peter Walker

-Peter Walker, a 45-year-old choreographer, took Ireland back to his flat in Battersea.
+On 8 March 1993, Peter Walker, a 45-year-old choreographer, took Ireland back to his flat in Battersea.
 There he was bound, and ultimately suffocated by a plastic bag being placed over his head.
 Ireland placed two teddy bears in a 69 position on the body.
 He left Walker's dogs locked in another room.
 The day after the murder, having heard no news reports of the crime, he called the Samaritans and a journalist from The Sun newspaper, advising them of the dogs, and that he had murdered their owner.
 He told them he wanted to become famous for being a serial killer.
-A former boyfriend of Peter was later interviewed and told the police that Peter did not like sadomasochism and was more than likely forced into it by Ireland.
+A former boyfriend of Walker was later interviewed and told the police that Walker did not enjoy sadomasochism and was most likely forced into it by Ireland.

 Christopher Dunn

-Dunn was a 37-year-old librarian who lived in Wealdstone.
+On 28 May 1993, Ireland murdered 37-year-old librarian Christopher Dunn, who lived in Wealdstone in Harrow.
 He was found naked in a harness.
 His death was initially believed to be an accident that occurred during an erotic game.
 In addition, because he lived in a different area from Walker, a different set of investigators worked on the case.
-For these reasons the death was not initially linked to Walker's.
+For these reasons, the death was not initially linked to Walker's.